riteshvg/tlp/content/posts/25-09-2023_JS Basics_Part4.md

 <!--more-->

-#### using Split method and converting a string into an array
+#### Using Split method and converting a string into an array

-According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split), the `split` method of string takes a oattern and divides the string into an ordered list of substrings.
+According to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split), the `split` method of string takes a pattern and divides the string into an ordered list of substrings.

 ```
     let str = 'the best things in life are rarely free'